grip-on-software/data-gathering/README.md

 files have sections, option names and values, and dollar signs indicate values that should be filled in.
 You can do this by copying the file to the name without `.example` at the end and editing it.
-For Docker builds, the dollar signs indicate environment variables (passed with `-e`) that are filled in when starting the instance, as explained in the [Docker](#docker) section.
+For Docker builds, the dollar signs indicate environment variables that are filled in when starting the instance, as explained in the [Docker](#docker) section.
 Many configuration values can also be supplied through arguments to the relevant pipeline scripts as shown in their `--help` output.

 Some options may have their value set to a falsy value ('false', 'no', 'off', '-', '0' or the empty string) to disable a certain feature or to indicate that